When milk comes in, breasts get bigger. Keep feeding your newborn!

 What is reverse pressure softening?

-The idea of reverse pressure softening is to push back the fluid that has built up behind and around your nipple and relieve the pressure.
-The breast tissue then becomes softer, allowing your baby to more easily attach.
+Reverse pressure softening1 can be used to push back the fluid that has built up behind and around your nipple and relieve the pressure.
+The breast tissue then becomes softer, allowing your baby to attach more easily.
 There are a few different ways you can reverse the pressure.

 Read the following descriptions and watch the video below to see the technique in action.